mwvgroup/Pitt-Google-Broker/docs/source/broker/run-a-broker-instance/initial-setup.rst

 Setup a Google Cloud Platform project and your local environment.

+Method A:

 -  `Create a GCP Project`_
 -  `Setup Local Environment`_

+Method B: Alternately, you can skip down to to the `Command line`_ section and try completing the full process from the command line.

+Note that neither method has been fully tested, end-to-end, on a new GCP account and project.

 Create a GCP Project
 --------------------